Glossary of Japanese Terms

 shogun - The "top gun" of Japanese feudal society.
 In recent times the shogun is likely to have the title of "prime minister".

-Sokka Gakkai- A form of Ikeda Daisaku worship.
-A powerful cult with 12 million adherents in Japan and perhaps 3 million elsewhere that's loosely based on some Nichiren buddhist concepts.
-Though Soka Gakkai denies any connection with Japan's New Komeito Party, most leaders in that party of Soka Gakkai members.
+Sokka Gakkai- Basically, Ikeda Daisaku worship.
+A powerful cult with 12 million adherents in Japan and perhaps 3 million elsewhere that's loosely based on some Nichiren Buddhist concepts.
+Though Soka Gakkai denies any connection with Japan's New Komeito Party, most leaders of that party are Soka Gakkai members.

 tanuki - The spirit of playful mischief in all beings.
-Although sometimes appearing as racoon-dogs, tanuki are more apt to manifest as intoxicated salarymen letting it all hang out until sobering up.
+Although sometimes appearing as racoon-dogs, tanuki are more apt to manifest as intoxicated barflys who let their tongues rip until sobering up.

 tenri-kyou - A religious group known for its baseball team.
-With proper purification rituals and faith, even ordinary people can achieve miracles through Divine Grace.
+With proper purification rituals and faith, even ordinary people can achieve home runs - or at least make it to third base.
 Sometimes described as a Shinto–Christian medley, it has perhaps two million members worldwide.

 zen - the end of logic and all words